honkyrot/honkyrot/README.md

 yeah, I'm addicted to gacha games

 ## about me
-I want to do more hobbies like music, but that can wait.
 I know Lua, Python, JavaScript, and some C# so far.
 But I do wish to learn more languages later on.
 I also wish to develop some apps for Android.
 Seems easier to learn new syntax the more experience you have.

-So, a little about me.
-The country I'm from is Myanmar or Burma.
-I am currently in Indiana and I like it here.
-Still in high school doing my final year.
-Hoping for an internship or something?

 I am still a student who's learning new things every day.